lfschweitzer/NLP_Homework/hw2/report.md

 * Just each other

 How many hours did you spend on this assignment?
-* 8
+* 9
-* Note: review this value

 ### Group Member #1
 * Your middlebury email: iethier@middlebury.edu
 * How many hours did you spend on outside of class on CS 457 this week, _excluding this assignment_?
-4 or 5
+5

 ### Group Member #2
 _Delete this section if you worked alone_